-Send a trunk or other luggage ahead, prepaid and marked "Hold for Arrival."
-Baggage should not weigh more than 40 pounds or arrive more than three days before you do.
-Once you arrive, contact Mail Services in the University Center to pick up your belongings.
-The University cannot accept C.O.D. shipments.
-Consult your Amtrak office, local bus company or airline for shipment schedules and information.
+Send packages ahead with your full name and mailbox number.
+Packages should not weigh more than 40 pounds or arrive more than three days before you do.
+Once you arrive, contact Mail Services in the University Center to pick up your packages.

 Mail Services sends campus box assignments in June.